kctanglog/Momentum-with-Genetic-Algorithm-Optimization---BTCUSDT---1hour---10-02-2018-to-31-03-2025-/Introduction to Genetic Algorithms (GA)/README.md

 #### Here is the Introduction to Genetic Algorithms (GA).
-Here is the Introduction to Genetic Algorithms (GA).

 # Genetic Algorithms (GAs) in Optimization 🧬📈

 ## Main Steps 🚀